MrLaki5/Data-over-sound/README.md

     *   No need for internet wifi or cellular network, just speakers and microphone.

-    *   Data is transfered using sound waves on frequencies adolt human ear can't hear.
+    *   Data is transfered using sound waves on frequencies adult human ear can't hear.